 When you are injured in a car accident, you may not know what to expect if this is the first time you are dealing with an accident claim.
 You probably have many questions about the process of receiving compensation for your injuries.
 Our car accident attorney can answer many of your questions during your free consultation with our law firm.

-Even though each car accident case is different, many victims share the same concerns.
-One of the most common questions about car accident cases we receive is regarding when a victim will receive compensation for their injuries.
-This concern is understandable, especially in cases where the accident victim is out of work due to his or her injuries.
+Even though each car accident case is different, many people share the same concerns.
+One of the most common questions about car accident cases we receive is regarding when you will receive compensation for your injuries.
+This concern is understandable, especially in cases where the person is out of work due to his or her injuries.
 The amount of time it takes to receive compensation depends on several factors, including whether you must file a personal injury lawsuit or you settle outside of court.

 When Do I Get My Money If I Settle Out Of Court?

 Many car accident cases settle without going to court.
-The insurance company for the driver who caused the accident typically pays the victim for his or her damages and losses.
+The insurance company for the driver who caused the accident typically pays their damages and losses.
 This usually includes compensation for:

 - Past, present, and future medical expenses

 - Loss of earning capacity

 - Physical pain, emotional suffering, and mental anguish

 You will not receive compensation for your damages until you sign a release of liability.
 This document releases the insurance company and the driver from any future liability; therefore, you do not want to settle your case until you reach maximum medical recovery.
 Maximum medical recovery means that you have recovered to the extent you are physically able to recover from your injuries.